<big>Glossary of Painting Terms</big>(As of July 2003)

 Flow behavior

-A property of a coating material that describes its tendency to continue flowing after application.
+A property of a coating material that continues to flow after application.

 Volatile components